Key changes to the previous data protection framework include:

 - to cooperate and act as point of contact with the supervisory authority

-1. Organisations will need to assess whether or not they fall within one or more of the categories where a DPO is mandated.
-Public authorities will be caught (with some narrow exceptions) as will many social media, search and other tech firms who monitor online consumer behavior to serve targeting advertising.
-Many b2c businesses which regularly monitor online activity of their customers and website visitors will also be caught.
+1. Organizations need to assess whether or not they fall within one or more of the categories where a DPO is mandated.
+Public authorities are caught (with some narrow exceptions) as are many social media, search and other tech firms who monitor online consumer behavior to serve targeting advertising.
+Many b2c businesses which regularly monitor online activity of their customers and website visitors can also be caught.

-2. There is currently a shortage of expert data protection officers as outside of Germany this is a new requirement for most organisations.
-Organisations will therefore need to decide whether to appoint an internal DPO with a view to training them up over the next couple of years or use one of the external DPO service providers several of which have been established to fill this gap in the market.
-Organisations might consider a combination of internal and external DPO resources as given the size of the task it may not be realistic for just one person to do it.
+2. There is currently a shortage of expert data protection officers as outside of Germany this is a new requirement for most organizations.
+Organizations will therefore need to decide whether to appoint an internal DPO with a view to training them up over the next couple of years or use one of the external DPO service providers several of which have been established to fill this gap in the market.
+Organizations might consider a combination of internal and external DPO resources as given the size of the task it may not be realistic for just one person to do it.